umass-cs-187/course-information/syllabus.md

 credit.
 You are responsible for learning how to use blackboard and how to properly submit an assignment.
-Assignments will not be accepted if you fail to submit the assignment properly through blackboard or submit the wrong solution – so don’t ask for extensions.
+Assignments will not be accepted if you fail to submit the assignment properly through blackboard or submit the wrong solution - so don't ask for extensions.
 UMass policy is that students are required to notify instructors at least one week in advance that they will miss class in order to observe a religious holiday.
 Makeup work will not be given, so don't ask.